creeront/WindowsProductivity/README.md

 # Programs

+[Winsplit Revolution - no longer maintained](https://winsplit-revolution.en.softonic.com/) - A Must-have for positioning windows.
+The below AHK script has Winsplit as a dependency.

 [Ninite](https://ninite.com/) for quickly installing programs, such as: VLC, Zoom Discord, Spotify, Dropbox, ImgBurn, 7-Zip, Python, Notepad++, Putty (though I prefer Kitty), WinSCP, Greenshot, Launchy (though I prefer listary), Chrome, Firefox.

  instead of Ninite, also consider [Chocolatey](https://chocolatey.org/), which has most of the belowprograms.
 At some point in the future, I'll write a script to auto-install the below tools.